capacitor-community/native-audio/README.md

 /**
  * This method will load more optimized audio files for background into memory.
- * @param assetPath - relative path of the file or absolute url (http://)
+ * @param assetPath - relative path of the file or absolute url (file://)
  *        assetId - unique identifier of the file
  *        volume - numerical value of the volume between 0.1 - 1.0
  *        audioChannelNum - number of audio channels
+ *        isUrl - pass true if assetPath is a `file://` url
  * @returns void
  */
 NativeAudio.preloadComplex({